 For nearly 10 years, Manutan has been providing hundreds of customers with support and guidance, and we know that companies can streamline their tail spend as long as they follow three key principles:

 - Work with a supplier that is capable of offering an extensive product range (addressing the "long tail"), providing logistical services to all the company's sites and issuing highly detailed reports.
 Data is the keyword in this area.

 - Implement an e-procurement solution.
 Programs are currently available to suit all types of company and budget.
 Examples include Punch-Out, hosted catalogues and other solutions for companies without an eâprocurement system.

 - Ensure that the supplier knows how to work with the procurement department in order to sign a blanket agreement and also communicate with users to promote the agreement, such as through on-the-ground visits.

 The money that can be saved runs into the hundreds of thousands, so it would be a shame to miss out.
-Believe in my experience: Class C purchases deserve an… A!
+Believe in my experience: Tail spend deserve an… A!

 *The Pareto principle is named after Vilfredo Pareto, a late 19th century Italian economist and sociologist according to whom 20% of the number of units represents 80% of the global value of all units.